jwalterclark/target-s3-json/README.md

-# target-json
+# target-s3-json

-A [Singer](https://singer.io) target that writes data to JSON files.
+A [Singer](https://singer.io) target that writes data to JSON files and uploads to S3.
+Forked from (target-json)[https://github.com/dvelardez/target-json] and pulling from (pipelinewise-target-s3-csv)[https://github.com/transferwise/pipelinewise-target-s3-csv].

 ## How to use it

-`target-json` works together with any other [Singer Tap] to move data from sources like [Braintree], [Freshdesk] and [Hubspot] to JSON-formatted files.
+`target-s3-json` works together with any other [Singer Tap] to move data from sources like [Braintree], [Freshdesk] and [Hubspot] to JSON-formatted files.
 It is commonly used for loading data into a database like Bigquery or simply storing a backup of the source data set.